Sales at Taiwan's Apple supplier Hon Hai flat in September

-TAIPEI (Reuters) - Sales at Hon Hai Precision Industry (2317.TW), known by its trade name Foxconn and as a key supplier of Apple Inc’s (AAPL.O) products, rose by 0.5% rise in September.
+TAIPEI, Oct 5 (Reuters) - Sales at Hon Hai Precision Industry, known by its trade name Foxconn and as a key supplier of Apple Inc’s products, rose by 0.5% rise in September.

 The world’s largest contract electronics manufacturer reported revenues of T$587.79 billion ($19 billion) in September, up from T$584.93 billion from a year earlier, it said in a filing to the Taiwan stock exchange.